jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Potion, rare

-When you drink this potion, you gain the effect of the [[gaseous form]] spell for 1 hour (no concentration required) or until you end the effect as a bonus action.
+When you drink this potion, you gain the effect of the [[Gaseous Form]] spell for 1 hour (no concentration required) or until you end the effect as a bonus action.
 This potion’s container seems to hold fog that moves and pours like water.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofGiantStrength)[Potion of Giant Strength](https://www.dndbeyond.com/magic-items/5417-potion-of-giant-strength)